Our Favorite Cozumel Restaurants

 It’s right across the street from the San Francisco Supermarket on Av.
 30 and just a few doors down from Taco Diaz.
 I digress but Taco Diaz is also known as “The Head” taqueria as they serve all parts of the cow and pig (including brain) there.
 I’ve only eaten there once and did enjoy it but for some reason, can’t convince my better half to go with me.

 But back to Taco Pique: it has an extensive menu with lots of dishes other than tacos and a wide assortment of beverages including jamaica, horchata, aquas, soft drinks and beer.
 There is a nice sized garden area in the back where you can dine.
-The food was good and I have to say the bathrooms are an improvement over Serras but to our taste, the tacos al pastor don’t stand up to Serras.
+The food was good and I have to say the bathrooms are an improvement over Seras but to our taste, the tacos al pastor don’t stand up to Seras.

 April 2006